 If you visit a country, or live in one, with harsh restrictions on how people access online data, a VPN is a valuable tool.
 Many of the best VPNs are helping oppressed citizens gain access to encrypted browsing that will allow you to bypass these restrictions.
 The additional security gained when they use a VPN can give everyone from citizens to freedom fighters the chance to communicate with the rest of the world.

 Certain restrictions, as mentioned above, are put in place by government entities.
 VPNs allow you to access restricted parts of the Internet by masking your IP address.
 This tells the services you use that you’re located where the VPN server is, not where you physically are.
 Strong VPNs are also helpful in bypassing firewalls.
-This is especially useful to get around geoblocking and access websites that are only available in other countries.
-This might include sites that offer television shows, social media platforms, or other programs you couldn’t access without a VPN.
+This is especially useful for accessing websites with limited regional availability.

 Sending Sensitive Information with a VPN